Goodwin Goes Green

 - The National Organic Farming Association meetings have been hosted on campus.

-- Hosting the Connecticut Annual Greenways meeting in June, 2014.
+- Hosted the Connecticut Annual Greenways meeting in June, 2014.

 - Connecticut River Academy (CTRA) students use water fountains to replenish personal bottles to reduce plastic waste with a feature that shows how many bottles were saved.